For services on-demand

 What Changes Will 5G Bring?

 5G is expected to be the first time in which the number of static devices will exceed the number of mobile users, and the difference will be massive.
 If this prediction is true, there is a serious need to re-think the way networks are designed, architected, managed, and optimized.
-In this webinar ECI joins forces with Viavi Solutions, BT Technology and IHS Markit to discuss what aspects of current network architecture need to change to fulfill the promise of 5G.Watch this Webinar
+In this webinar ECI joins forces with Viavi Solutions, BT Technology and IHS Markit to discuss what aspects of current network architecture need to change to fulfill the promise of 5G.View Webinar

 Is Your Network Ready for 5G?